mirrexagon/lua-irc-engine/README.md

 Lua IRC Engine is a basic IRC "translator".
 It provides basic message parsing and a way to add sending convienience functions and command handlers, but leaves the actual processing of commands to the host application.
 For example, it does not keep a list of joined channels or even know what its nick is.

-Not much of the standard modules have been tested.
-Bugs are most likely present.

-The construction `{TODO: [text]}` indicates something I still have to document or figure out how to implement.

 See the bottom of this README for license information.